raybergholm/ditto/docs/command_line_docs.md

 This script supports reading from a web URL and from a local file.
 To specify reading from a web URL, make sure your data source starts with `http://` or `https://`.
 If it starts with anything else, the script will interpret it as a local filepath.
 If the data source is a web URL which expects security headers, they can be defined in the config file (if you're usually fetching from the same endpoint) or passed in from a command line argument.

+#### Fetching from a web URL with paging

+When reading from a web URL, some endpoints might have have a lot of data, maybe even too much for it to transmit in a single request.
+If it has paging implemented then use the paging feature (--page-iterator and --page-range arguments) to specify the name of the query param that corresponds to the page number, plus the min & max range.
+The shapeshifter_cli script will not try to calculate anything for you so it's up to you to supply valid MIN and MAX ranges.

 ### Defining config settings

 #### Using the config file

-The script reads from `./config.json` to fetch settings for the `headers`, `delimiter` and `quotechar` variables.
+The script reads from `SCRIPT_ROOT_DIR/config.json` to fetch settings for the `headers`, `delimiter` and `quotechar` variables.
 If these fields are not in the config file or if the config file fails to loads/could not be found, there are also default values as fallbacks.

 #### Using command line arguments